Upon installation, WooCommerce creates the following new pages via the Setup Wizard:

 Install pages again ↑ Back to top

-If you skipped the Setup Wizard or want to re-install WooCommerce pages, go to WooCommerce > System Status > Tools and use the page installer tool.
+If you skipped the Setup Wizard or want to install missing WooCommerce pages, go to WooCommerce > Status > Tools and use the page installer tool.

 Tell WooCommerce what pages to use ↑ Back to top

 If you set up new pages yourself, or want to change what pages are used for things like cart and checkout, you need to tell WooCommerce which pages to use.

 To tell WooCommerce what pages to use for Cart, Checkout, My Account, and Terms and Conditions, go to WooCommerce > Settings > Advanced.

 To tell WooCommerce what pages to use for the Shop page go to WooCommerce > Settings > Products.

 What is the Shop page? ↑ Back to top

 The Shop page is a placeholder for a post type archive for products.
 It may render differently than other pages in your install.

 If you’re using SEO plugins, they may include settings specific to custom post type archives, and these settings are what you should be using to control the shop page.